DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-30-what-is-a-mentor.md

 ---
 title: What is a mentor?
-description: A mentor supports trainees or early career teachers (ECTs) or oversees other mentors
+description: A mentor supports trainee or early career teachers (ECTs) or oversees other mentors
 date: 2024-01-30
 tags:
   - mentors